universal-meaning-map/docs/readme.md

 ## Self-describing

+`Self-describing` in the system is defined as not needing external information/context to be used or understood.
+This definition should not be read in absolute terms, but as a platonic attribute that `abstraction-projections` should aim for.

+`Self-describing` can be understood as a spectrum, where the more `self-describing` an `abstraction-projection` is the more capacity it has for interoperability and understanding (does not have contextual dependencies).

+The main mechanism used to achieve that is by nesting `abstraction-projections` (`notes`) inside `abstraction-projections`.
+This means that any element of a `Note` can in itself be a `Note` allowing for extremely complex nested objects.
+Luckily [`IPLD`](https://ipld.io/docs/) perfectly matches the requirements to build these structures.

+The reason the word "nesting" is used as opposed to "linking" is because the references in a `note` are assumed to be part of the `note` as and not an outside thing.
+The nested `notes` have a "function" in regards to its super-`note` and they are needed for the super-`note` to be understood.
+This is very different from the hyperlink pointing to a "web page".

-The `self-describing` quality is manifested in many ways in the system:
+The `self-describing` quality is manifested in multiple ways in the system.

-1. `self-describing note`: This is a quality that the author of a `note` should aim for, and is what allows the overall ontology to grow and be coherent.
+- `Self-describing note`: This is a quality that the author of a `note` should aim for, and is what allows the overall ontology to grow and be coherent.
 It can't be enforced by the system, but it can be incentivized.
-2. `self-describing type`: The "key" of each `note` `property` is nothing but an `abstraction-pointer` to the `type note`.
+- `Self-describing type`: The "key" of each `note` `property` is nothing but an `abstraction-pointer` to the `type note`.
 A `type note` is a `note` that contains all the information to be processed by a computer (classic type system), but also the information to be semantically understood by a `mind`.
 The development of this type-system is one of the critical aspects of the development of the project.
-3. `self-describing text`: We have the capacity now to make `transclusions` by making words, paragraphs and other text structures to be pointers to particular `notes` `properties` and having a semantic interface that guarantees that the transclusion will still make sense in the future.
+- `Self-describing text`: We can enable a system of [transclusions](https://en.wikipedia.org/wiki/Transclusion) where words, paragraphs and other text structures are nothing but the transcluded `properties` of a `note` and at the same time are pointers to that `note`.
+By having a semantic interface we can guarantee that the transclusion will still make sense in the future.
 This enables the capacity for each word to be `self-describing` which means that we do not need to rely on the ambiguous definitions of a global dictionary and instead we can create extremely explicit text where a resolution to its meaning can be added progressively.
+It also means that when writing /(an article for example) the required context is extremely mitigated, as each concept/word is self-explanatory.
 This type of text format is currently referred to as `interplanetary-text` and is one of the main focuses of exploration of the project.

 ## System Topology
 > While the main ideas are quite definitive, the specific details still change constantly and should not be taken as specifications.
 They are for illustrative purposes only.